Animiral/go-strength-model/plots/HOWTO.md

 # Glicko-2 Confidence

-This plot shows how the rating deviation develops over time in our reference Glicko-2 evaluation.
+This script creates two plots to show the progression of ratings under Glicko-2 after a certain number of games.
 It sources its data from the result as described in the main README, Section “Glicko-2 Calculation”.

+The first plot shows how the rating *deviation* develops over games.
+The second plot shows histograms of the rating distribution over games.

 ```
 $ python3 plots/deviation.py csv/games_glicko.csv